intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 non-hardened code paths.
-The TDX module ensures that most CPUID values are trusted (see section 18.2 in `Intel TDX module architecture specification <https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-module-1.0-public-spec-v0.931.pdf>`_), but some are configurable via the TD\_PARAMS structure or can be provided by the untrusted host/VMM via the logic implemented in #VE handler.
+The TDX module ensures that most CPUID values are trusted (see section 18.2 in `Intel TDX module architecture specification <https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-module-1.0-public-spec-v0.931.pdf>`_), but some are configurable via the TD\_PARAMS structure or can be provided by the untrusted host/VMM via the logic implemented in the #VE handler.

 Since the TD\_PARAMS structure is measured into TDX measurement registers and can be attested later, the CPUID bits that are configured